82% of businesses suffer from poor cash flow (U.S. Bank).

 Include a copy invoice, so your customer always has the info they need to act on.
 Without this, you risk being fed the excuse “I can’t pay this because we never received the invoice.”

-You may have a gut feel for which of your customers’ are good payers and which are bad payers.
+As an astute accounts receivable clerk you will have a gut feel for which of your customers’ are good payers and which are bad payers.
 But there is an effective rubric by which you can categorise them as such.
 With 2 measures - how often they pay on time, and how credit worthy* they are - you can categorise your customers into 4 types:

 World-class AR recognises the differences between good customers and tricky customers when it comes to credit control.
 And tailors their approach to each of the two, to maximise results.